NOC-OI/python-advanced-esces/_episodes/07-numpy-and-numba.md

 and so the fewer repeats are performed. `timeit` will tell you how many times it ran the function, in addition to the timings.

-While today we'll work at the Jupyter notebook, you can also use `timeit` at the command-line; for example,
+You can also use `timeit` at the command-line; for example,

 ~~~
 $ python -m timeit --setup='import numpy; x = numpy.arange(1000)' 'x ** 2'